Matthews Point Regional Park Management Plan

 The management plan will guide conservation, development, operation and use of the park over the long term.
 It will provide strategic policy direction and specific priority actions for park management.

 Key steps in the planning process:

-- Consultation to gather information and ideas (Underway)
+- Initial consultation to gather information and ideas (Complete)

 - Consultation on the draft plan